Foams, iterated wreath products, field extensions and Sylvester sums: Foams for the iterated wreath products of 's S2

 By induction on $n$, we can canonically identify $G_n$ with a subgroup of the symmetric group $S_{2^n}$.
 When $n=0$, both $G_0$ and $S_{2^0}=S_1$ are the trivial group.
 For the induction step, given an inclusion $j_{n-1}: G_{n-1}\hookrightarrow S_{2^{n-1}}$, we realize $G_n\subset S_{2^n}$ as the subgroup generated by: \begin{itemize} \item permutations of $\{1,\dots, 2^{n-1}\}$ in $G_{n-1}$, \item permutations of $\{2^{n-1}+1,\dots, 2^n\}$ in $G_{n-1}$ (obtained by shifting all indices by $2^{n-1}$), \item permutation $\beta_n= (1,2^{n-1}+1)(2,2^{n-1}+2)\cdots (2^{n-1},2^n).$ \end{itemize}

 Here we inductively identify $\beta_n\in G_n$ with its image in $S_{2^n}$.
 The subgroup $G_{n-1}^{(1)}$ is given by products of permutations of the first and the second type on the above list.
-As we've already mentioned, it's a normal subgroup of index $2$, with $\{1,\beta_n\}$ a set of coset representatives.
+As we have already mentioned, it is a normal subgroup of index $2$, with $\{1,\beta_n\}$ a set of coset representatives.